rbowsley/lamplighthelp/source/20-6-2_Charge_Module-_Creating_Invoices.markdown

 ![Batch Invoice Information Screen](20.6.2c.png)

 - When you are ready, click the 'save' button in the bottom-right hand corner.
-You will then see a confirmation message, and be able to download a .csv file containing this invoice information, ready to import into your accounting software.
+You will then see a confirmation message and be able to download a .csv file containing this invoice information, ready to import into your accounting software.

 ![Confirmation of Invoice Creation](20.6.2e.png)